 This is particularly true in Colorado’s energy industry, where natural gas production has stimulated economic growth, supported high-paying jobs and delivered savings to consumers through lower gas prices and heating costs.

 Highly-regulated and responsible energy development has also provided Coloradans with multiple benefits to household budgets and in their communities.
-Colorado residents had the third-lowest energy costs in the country last year, and the average Colorado driver saved $550 at the pump, according to the American Automobile Association (AAA).
-Additionally, household budgets grew by $1,337 from utility and other energy-related savings.
-And school districts received nearly $202 million in 2012 from oil and natural gas property taxes.
+Colorado residents have among the lowest energy costs in the country, and the average Colorado driver saved $550 at the pump in 2015, according to the American Automobile Association (AAA).
+Additionally, household budgets grew by $1,337 from utility and other energy-related savings, and school districts received nearly $202 million from oil and natural gas property taxes.

 Colorado has one of the 10 most dynamic economies in the country, and the energy industry is a critical contributor to that success.
 Over the years, state leaders, regulators, environmentalists and the energy industry have worked together to ensure that these businesses can continue to grow while protecting Coloradans and the environment.